Macrid/Portfolio/index.md

 ### *Sunsetty*
 A simple game for iOS in which you guess when the sun rises or sets in various cities around the world.

-Design made in **SwiftUI** and the backend made using the following **RESTful APIs**:
+Design made in **SwiftUI** and the backend made using the following **RESTful APIs**: \
-GeoDB Cities API by http://geodb-cities-api.wirefreethought.com/ Sunset and sunrise times API by https://sunrise-sunset.org/api Time Zone Database by https://timezonedb.com/
+GeoDB Cities API by http://geodb-cities-api.wirefreethought.com/ \
+Sunset and sunrise times API by https://sunrise-sunset.org/api \
+Time Zone Database by https://timezonedb.com/
 ![](/images/sunsettycomplete.png)
 _Check out on [Apple App Store](https://apps.apple.com/us/app/sunsetty/id1547128188) and [GitHub](https://github.com/Macrid/sunsetter)_

 ### *PixelFighters*
 A Super Smash Bros inspired multiplayer fighting game I was a part of developing as a group school project at Malmö university game development program.
-The game is made with C# and MonoGame.
+The game is made with **C#** and **MonoGame**.
 The main focus during the project was learning common system developement practices such as **agile developement**, working in **sprints** and constant feedback from peers acting as our end user.
 ![](/images/pixelfighterscomplete.png)
 _Check out [GitHub](https://github.com/ChaacNado/PixelFighters)_